 This night, however, was very special – a fire labyrinth, made by laying paraffin-soaked sawdust along the boundaries of the path of the labyrinth and setting it alight.
 I had been busy doing other things and heard chanting downfield.
 I looked out, and there, in the darkness, people were threading the labyrinth, looking as if they were walking through the flames, weaving round and back, treading the path of the Mystery, chanting.
 It was one of those moving snapshots of enchantment, unforgettable, haunting and timeless, watched over by the stars.
 Utter magic.

-In 1994, at the Myth and Magic Camp near Shepton Mallet, we planned a magic heist, for the climax day of the camp.
+In 1994, at the Myth and Magic Camp near Shepton Mallet, we planned a magical heist, for the climax day of the camp.
 The idea was that the nine teachers would dress up and station themselves at different points along a pathway through a limestone gorge some miles away, presenting to unsuspecting campers on a magic journey a series of choices and situations representing stages along the spiritual path.

 Luckily, we worked out a 'plan B', in case of inclement weather.
 Inclement weather indeed came, so we staged it at the camp site.
 Each teacher occupied a dome, dressed up.
 Campers were released in ones and twos at five-minute intervals, to follow a trail from dome to dome, meeting an archetypal encounter at each stage.